A mild Girsanov formula: Proof of the mild Girsanov formula

 Here we recall the Ramer identity (or Kusuoka-Ramer theorem, \cite{Ku82}).
 Such theorem has been also applied to study stochastic boundary value problems (see \cite{NuaPar}, \cite{CapPri} and the references therein).

-The following version is an extension to complete separable locally convex spaces \blu (or \nor separable Fr\'echet spaces) of a result given by D. Nualart \cite[pag.
-240]{Nu06} (see also Section 6.6 in Bogachev \cite{Bo98} for a corresponding result in general locally convex spaces).
-In this section we apply this identity in the space of continuous functions, but we will need such extension in Section 4.
+The following version is an extension to complete separable locally convex spaces (in particular to separable Fr\'echet spaces) of a result given by D. Nualart \cite[pag.
+240]{Nu06} (see also \cite[Lemma 4.1.2]{Nu06} and Section 6.6 in Bogachev \cite{Bo98} for an analogous result in general locally convex spaces).
+In this section we apply this identity in a Banach space of continuous functions, but we will need such extension in Section 4.

 \blu We write $\phi \in D(\mathcal M)$ to indicate that $\phi$ is differentiable along the directions of the Cameron-Martin space or Malliavin differentiable (cf. \cite{Bo98} and \cite{Nu06}).
-Moreover $\mathcal M^* = \delta$ \nor
+Moreover $\mathcal M^* = -\delta$ \nor